 for Andrew Lansley in opposition for neutralising the NHS as a problem for

 the Tories.
-Believing that his health shadow had developed a Midas touch
+Believing that his health shadow had developed a Midas touch for

-the rails and public confidence in them was collapsing.
+and public confidence in them was collapsing.

-The establishment of the Downing Street panel – featuring such luminaries
+The establishment of the Downing Street panel – featuring such luminaries as

-had to accept NHS chief executive Sir David Nicholson as chair of the new
+accept NHS chief executive Sir David Nicholson as chair of the new

 commissioning board, the health bill is being rewritten by the likes of third

 sector champion Sir Stephen Bubb via the hastily arranged NHS Future

 Forum, and now the prime minister is bypassing his health secretary to talk